FAQ¶

 -

-- If any issues arise (such as CORS errors, missing headers, etc.), review the configurations of both the frontend and backend and adjust as necessary.
+- If any issues arise (such as CORS errors, missing headers, etc.), review the configurations on both the frontend and backend and adjust as needed.

 allowedTracingOrigins

-only includes trusted sources to prevent potential Cross-Site Request Forgery (CSRF) attacks. - Performance: Although tracing information is crucial for performance monitoring, ensure it does not negatively impact your application's performance.
+only includes trusted sources to prevent potential Cross-Site Request Forgery (CSRF) attacks. - Performance: Although tracing information is crucial for performance monitoring, ensure that it does not negatively impact the performance of your application.

-By following these steps, you can successfully configure the APM tool to support full tracking from the frontend to the backend, thereby more effectively monitoring and optimizing the performance of your web application.
+By following the above steps, you can successfully configure the APM tool to support full tracking from the frontend to the backend, allowing for more effective monitoring and optimization of your Web application's performance.

-When using Guance Web RUM SDK for web-side error collection, you often see Script error
+When using Guance Web Rum Sdk to collect Web-side errors, you often see Script error in js_error

 .
 Such error messages do not contain any detailed information.